 What time do the clocks change?

-The time change — whether for daylight saving time or standard time — always happens in the overnight between Saturday and Sunday.
+The time change — whether for daylight saving time or standard time — always happens overnight between Saturday and Sunday.
 Technically, it is early, very early, on Sunday morning.

 So, at 2 a.m. on the Sunday of the time change, that’s when the clocks either spring forward or fall back.